WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 }
 ```

-Take the enum above: it defines three colours, red, green, and blue, with set values for the various fields, and it isn't possible to change the colour values within without messing up every single place where this enum is used (The values are final in the code above, but imagine if they weren't).
+The enum above defines three colours, red, green, and blue, with set values for the various fields, and it isn't possible to change the colour values within without messing up every single place where this enum is used (The values are final in the code above, but imagine if they weren't).

 Now, imagine a different problem.
 You want different colour representations such as RGB, HSL, and CMYK.
 Maybe just make an enum for it?